mfschubert/jeig/README.md

 ```

 ## Credit
-The high-level `eig` function and the tests are adapted from [fmmax](https://github.com/facebookresearch/fmmax/tree/main/src/fmmax).
 The torch implementation of eigendecomposition is due to a [comment](https://github.com/google/jax/issues/10180#issuecomment-1092098074) by @YouJiacheng.